ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 Only one port is active at a time.
 {: note}

-The following network redunancy options are availble for bare metal servers.
+The following network redundancy options are available for bare metal servers.

 | Redundancy options | Description |
 | ---- | ----|